scottmillers/Terraform/aws/tiers/catalyst8000v/README.md

 - We will Bring our Own License (BYOL) for the Cisco Catalyst 8000V SD-WAN software

+## Status Update (01/03/2024)
+- Problem: I am unable to create a new EC2 instance from the Cisco 8000V Marketplace AMI in the Ohio (us-east-2) region.
+Here are the [Steps to reproduce](CiscoAmiAccessProblem.md)

 ## Status Update (12/20/2023)

 - PCR has been approved
 - We have a new dedicated sandbox account funded by the project
-- I was able to [create a new EC2 instance from the Cisco 8000V Marketplace AMI](./docs/CiscoAmiAccess.md)
+- Success.
+I was able to create a new EC2 instance from the Cisco 8000V Marketplace AMI in the Virginia(us-east-1) region.
+Here are the [Steps to reproduce](./02-Marketplace-Launch/docs/CiscoAmiAccess.md).

 ## Status Update (11/14/2023)